-Figure 6-12 illustrates the placing of return-to-zero bits for 64 QAM when the last transmitted byte is #1.
-The first two pairs of x^2 and x^3 are the return to zero bits, and the last empty coded pair is zero-filled or one-filled.
+Figure 6-12 illustrates the placing of return-to-zero bits for 64-QAM when the last transmitted byte is #1.
+The first two pairs of x^2 and x^3 are the return to zero bits, and the last empty coded pair is zero-filled.